-The JCI-COPY elements are contained in the POSIX directory installationpath>/include.
-Here the path under which JENV was installed must be used for installation-path>.
-For standard installation this is /opt/java/jdk1.8.0\<nn>, where <nn> stands for the current patch level.
+The JCI-COPY elements are contained in the POSIX directory <installationpath>/include.
+Here the path under which JENV was installed must be used for <installation-path>.
+For standard installation this is /opt/java/jdk-9.0.4.
 The currently valid name can be found in the Release Notice.

-This path must be made known to the compiler under the BS2000 command line interface by means of the S variable SYSIOL-<libname> or SYSIOL-COBLIB:
+This path must be made known to the compiler under the BS2000 command line interface by means of the S variable SYSIOL-libname> or SYSIOL-COBLIB:

+'''

-DECL-VAR SYSIOL-COBLIB, INIT='\POSIX(<Installations-Pfad>/include)', SCOPE=\TASK export COBLIB=.:</nstallations-Pfad>/include
+DECL-VAR SYSIOL-COBLIB, INIT='POSIX( /Installations-Pfad>/include)', SCOPE=TASK

+'''